 Take your time, be patient, and you will get there.
 Don’t forget: the most difficult is to begin.
-If you have some tendencies to procrastinate, like everybody else, try to open your book only for 10 minutes.
+If you have some tendencies to procrastinate, like everybody, try to open your book only for 10 minutes.
 Close it if after these 10 minutes you still don’t want to learn.

-You will be surprised where this simple technique can lead you.
+You might be surprised how far this simple technique can lead you.

 Assessing Your Knowledge

 Come back to the code you wrote from time to time, without the book this time.
-Ask yourself something along these lines:
+Ask yourself:

 - What did I learned the last time?

 - What was the purpose of the examples and what the book tried to teach you?